 The Traits we are able to analyze may change as we grow and enhance our research.
 The research and science behind Genomelink is based on the current state of knowledge about the field of genomics.
-Overtime, we will learn more about DNA and how it affects various Traits.
+Over time, we may learn more about DNA and how it affects various Traits.
 As this knowledge improves, we may (at our sole discretion) choose to update our research, reports, and the Genomelink service we provide you.
 As a result, your Trait analysis may change over time.

 Genomelink does not currently analyze or report on medical diseases or medical-related traits.
 Therefore, genomic variants that might predict disease or carrier status (such as whether you are a carrier for Tay-Sachs disease or cystic fibrosis) will not be analyzed by us or identified in the Genomelink report.

 You, and any individual who you give access to your Genomelink account, will be able to access your Trait analysis and reports.

 Our team may also be able to access your results to create reports, improve your results, answer your questions, and provide you with additional assistance that you may need from time to time.
 We limit access to your results to our team members who have a legitimate reason to access them for the purposes listed above.
-Our Privacy Statement contains information about how we use the Personal Information we collect about you while using Genomelink.
+Please read our Privacy Statement, which contains information about how we use and disclose the Personal Information we collect about you while using Genomelink.

 In addition, in the limited circumstances described in our Privacy Statement, other third parties (such as our service providers, research partners, and law enforcement/governmental entities) may be able to access your results.

 We may use your data for purposes other than providing you with your Trait analysis.
 Such purposes are described in our Privacy Statement, and include the following: